Barrett-Bothwell/Ball-And-Plate-System/README.md

 - **Hardware Improvements**
   - The 3D printed structure had some minor warping on the top piece
-    - Modifications to CAD model could be made to reduce this warping
+    - Modifications to the CAD model could be made to reduce this warping
     - Printing procedure could change to modify this as well
-  - Cheap servos were used which although had enough power and range of motion the clarity is low
+  - Cheap servos were used which although they had enough power and range of motion the clarity is low
-    - Higher quality, more accurate servos could be used to ensure desired angle is output
+    - Higher quality, more accurate servos could be used to ensure the desired angle is output
     - 3 or more servos could have been used in a different arrangement to produce more accurate plate angle outputs

 - **Software Improvements**
-  - Both G and K matrices can be fine tuned to ensure optimal convergence
+  - Both G and K matrices can be fine-tuned to ensure optimal convergence
   - Additional plots can be added using 6302 view
     - Currently code for angles is commented out
     - Observer state plots could be added